vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 Aside from the things mentioned above, what is coming up next?
 There are a few areas of interest, mentioned in no particular order.
 For track 2 and 3, see previous post for more details.

 1) Better routing (track 2).
-While we are already building on top of GossipSub, we still need to explore things like topic shardings in more detail to further reduce amplification factors.
+While we are already building on top of GossipSub, we still need to explore things like topic sharding in more detail to further reduce amplification factors.

 2) Accounting and user-run nodes (track 3).
 With store and filter protocol getting ready, we can start to implement accounting and light connection game for incentivization in a bottom up and iterative manner.